-Christopher Grant is a Land Use Training Specialist with the New York State Department of State, which is responsible for administering the Local Government Efficiency (LGE) program.
+Christopher Grant is a Local Government Specialist with the New York State Department of State, which is responsible for administering the Local Government Efficiency (LGE) program.
 This program provides financial and technical assistance to improve the efficiency of local governments.
 Mr. Grant joined the Department of State in 2007 after working in the banking industry, where he was a Director in charge of commercial real estate lending.
 He received a Bachelor of Arts in Urban and Economic Geography from the University of Toronto, a Master of Business Administration from Columbia University’s Graduate School of Business, and recently completed a Masters of Urban and Regional Planning at the University at Albany, SUNY.

 Catherine M. Hamlin

-Catherine Hamlin has been with the Department of State as a Land Use Training Specialist since 2007.
+Catherine Hamlin has been with the Department of State as a Local Government Specialist since 2007.
 Previously, she worked as the Washington County Planner for more than five years.
 More recently Catherine worked as a Citizen Participation Specialist 2 with the NYS Department of Environment Conservation.
 She earned both her Bachelor of Arts Degree and her Master’s Degree from the State University of New York at Albany.
 Her post-graduate course work focused on urban issues and planning, with independent study in the areas of smart growth and new urbanism.
 Catherine resides in Glens Falls where she has been active in her community and the region, serving on various boards and committees, including the Glens Falls City Planning Board; the Queensbury/Glens Falls Joint Committee on Smart Growth; the Champlain Watershed Improvement Coalition of New York; and the Adirondack Resource, Conservation and Development Council.